japila-books/apache-spark-internals/docs/shuffle/ShuffleExternalSorter.md

 spill <<freeMemory, frees execution memory>> (and records the memory bytes spilled as `spillSize`).

-spill then requests the <<inMemSorter, ShuffleInMemorySorter>> to xref:shuffle:ShuffleInMemorySorter.adoc#reset[reset] followed by requesting the xref:scheduler:spark-TaskContext.adoc#taskMetrics[TaskMetrics] (of the <<taskContext, TaskContext>>) to xref:executor:TaskMetrics.adoc#incMemoryBytesSpilled[increase the memory bytes spilled].
+spill then requests the <<inMemSorter, ShuffleInMemorySorter>> to shuffle:ShuffleInMemorySorter.md#reset[reset] followed by requesting the scheduler:spark-TaskContext.md#taskMetrics[TaskMetrics] (of the <<taskContext, TaskContext>>) to executor:TaskMetrics.md#incMemoryBytesSpilled[increase the memory bytes spilled].

 In the end, spill returns the memory bytes spilled (_spill size_).